abdelrahman-gaber/abdelrahman-gaber/README.md

 I am Abdelrahman, a Computer Vision Engineer currently working at [NVISO](https://nviso.ai/en) in Tokyo, Japan.

-I am intersted in machine learning, specially computer vision applications.
+I am intersted in machine learning, especially computer vision applications.
 I also have some experience with robotics and computer graphics.

 #### Connect with me: